Tutorial: Create and Trigger a Webhook

 Now you can start to get the server ready before adding the webhook:

 Start by cloning the following repository to set up the server on your local system: https://bitbucket.org/atlassianlabs/webhook-listener.
-From the Webhook Listener repository, click Clone and copy the clone command.
-From the directory where you keep your repositories, paste the clone command into your terminal.
+From the Webhook Listener repository and copy the clone URL.
+From the directory where you keep your repositories, enter the clone command and URL into your terminal.

 Change your directory to the